open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 > **Note:** Edge AI applications from the Edge software catalog can be installed using `helm` and evaluated using similar steps.

+## Step 5: Upgrade to the EMT

+Edge Microvisor Toolkit Standalone Node supports upgrading to a newwer version of EMT image via split A/B immutable update mechanism.
+For detailed instruction refer to [emt-update-guide](emt-update-guide.md).

 ## Troubleshooting

-1. **Creation of USB pendrive failed**
+1. **Creation of bootable USB failed**

    The possible reason could be USB device is mounted.
 Please unmount the USB drive and retry creating the bootable USB drive.

 2. **Issues while provisioning the microvisor**

-   If any issues occur while provisioning the microvisor, logs will be automatically collected from `/var/log/os-installer.log` file on EMT Bootkit to identify what caused the OS provisioning to fail.
+   If any issues occur while provisioning the microvisor, logs will be automatically collected from `/var/log/os-installer.log` file to identify reasons for OS provisioning failures.

 3. **Installation status banner**